 A 28-page full color booklet featuring copies of the 11 original paintings by Andy Thomas featuring scenes from the Battle of Pea Ridge and brief historical summary of each scene.
-Your contribution will help the Foundation in its goal of raising $250,000 to purchase these magnificent paintings and the building of a gallery so that they will remain at the Pea Ridge National Military Park.
-Please click the “Buy Now” Button to purchase a booklet for $25.00 online with any major credit card.
+Unfortunately it is currently sold out.

 At dusk on March 7, 3,000 men of the Missouri State Guard charged across Samuel Ruddick’s cornfield hoping to break the union line along the south edge of the field.
 Although the Federals had recently retreated from the fighting at Elkhorn Tavern, they had regrouped, reinforced and soon proved they had some fight left in them as they mowed down the charging confederates with musket and artillery blasts.
 The stunned Missouri State guardsmen fell back to the opposite side of the field as darkness covered the battlefield.